 - temporal lobe epilepsy

-Men who’ve had prostate gland surgery can also experience nerve damage that causes impotence.
+People who have had prostate gland surgery can also experience nerve damage that causes impotence.

-Long-distance bicycle riders can also experience temporary impotence.
+Long distance bicycle riders can also experience temporary impotence.
 This is because repeated pressure on the buttocks and genitals can affect the function of the nerves.